Dashron/Roads/README.md

 4. Keep your page layout (headers, footers, body, meta tags, etc.) in the "backend only" section.
 5. Keep your DB calls in the "backend only" section
 6. Make sure the mixed frontend-or-backend routes only ever make HTTP requests, or render HTML

-### TODO:
-- Use the new URL class instead of a parsed url (maybe)
-- Clean up the example, ensure pjax works
-- Improved PJAX test coverage
-- Examples of koa and express middleware
-- Add a code coverage library to track and improve test coverage
-- Mention roads-api as an alternative for creating APIs